-Tag management solutions are an integral part of building a strong data foundation.
-They allow you to organize and maintain control of your most critical tags, increase page load time, and quicken the release of new and updated campaigns.
-This means more accurate tagging, more time saved, and less resources dedicated to the maintenance of tracking initiatives.
+Tag management solution is an integral part of building a strong data foundation.
+It allows you to organize and maintain control of your most critical tags, increase page load time, and quicken the release of new and updated campaigns.
+Benefits using tag management system includes more accurate tagging, time saved, and fewer resources dedicated to the maintenance of tracking initiatives.

-There are a handful of adequate options across the market, but this conversation regularly comes down to a comparative analysis between two leaders: Google Tag Manager (GTM) and Tealium.
-While there are strengths and weaknesses to each technology, we believe the pros of Google Tag Manager tip the scale in its favor — at least for now.
+There are a handful of adequate tag management platforms across the market, but this conversation regularly comes down to a comparative analysis between two leaders: Google Tag Manager and Tealium.
+While there are strengths and weaknesses to each tag management system, we believe the pros of Google Tag Manager tip the scale in its favor — at least for now.

-With Google Analytics as the gold standard for web analytics measurement, it makes sense for Google to provide a cohesive platform that plugs and plays seamlessly with this celebrated tool.
-While both Google Tag Manager and Tealium provide a single tracker and intuitive interfaces, GTM takes flexibility and control a step deeper in five key areas:
+With Google Analytics 360 as the gold standard for web analytics measurement, it makes sense for Google to provide a cohesive platform that plugs and plays seamlessly with this vital tool.
+While both tag management platforms Google Tag Manager and Tealium provide a single tracker and intuitive interfaces, Google Tag Manager takes flexibility and control a step deeper in five key areas:

 - Cost to Customer